BharatheshJaishankar/Rock-Paper-Scissor-Cli-Game/README.md

-Compile the code with the Rust compiler
-Add it to your environment variable
+Compile the code with the Rust compiler then add it to your environment variable